EnigmaCurry/blog.rymcg.tech/content/blog/linux/zram.md

            Defaults to min(ram / 2, 4096)
 ```

-In the test above, this setting was set to `ram` which uses the same
+In the test above, this setting was set to `ram` which makes the zram
-size as the physical RAM.
-A more appropriate setting might be `ram/2`
+size the same size as the physical RAM.
+A more appropriate setting
-or `ram/3` depending on how high of a compression ratio you can expect
+might be `ram/2` or `ram/3` depending on how high of a compression
-for your workloads.
+ratio you can expect for your workloads.

 To prevent the hard crash, you can add another swap file on your solid
 state disk.
 This swap file will only be necessary in the worst case